tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 Older Tor setups needed a user to know how to configure their proxy settings in their operating system, in order to use Tor services.
 This was very easy to get wrong or incomplete, and some user information or details could be leaked.
 Newer releases of Tor as a single package, preconfigured and shipped with a secure browser, resolved many of these problems.
-Keeping the Tor Browser package up to date, thereby addressing any new security issues, helps to keep your
+Keeping the Tor Browser package up to date, thereby addressing any new security issues, as well as helping to keep your
 ```anonymity```.

 Tor has weaknesses.
 For example, if you are the only person using Tor on your home, office or school